Godparent: Judaism

-Humanism

-Humanists use the term guideparent for a similar concept in that worldview.

 Chinese traditions

-Some Chinese communities practise the custom of matching a child with a relative or family friend who becomes the godmother (yimu / ganma 義母/乾媽) or godfather (yifu / gandie 義父/乾爹).
+Some Chinese communities practise the custom of matching a child with a relative or family friend who becomes the voluntary/"dry" mother (yimu / ganma 義母/乾媽) or voluntary/"dry" father (yifu / gandie 義父/乾爹).
 This practice is largely non-religious in nature, but commonly done to strengthen ties or to fulfil the wish of a childless adult to have a "son/daughter".
 In most circumstances, an auspicious day is selected on which a ceremony takes place, involving the godchild paying his/her respects to his new godfather/godmother in the presence of relatives or friends.

 Alternatively, as it is already common in Chinese kinship to use kinship terms among people that are not related (e.g. addressing a respected coworker as "brother" or one's father's friend may be referred to as "uncle"), an older friend or family friend with a deep friendship and a sufficient age gap will also informally address the other as his godparent or godchild, a gesture often initiated by the older person.

 Kirvelik

-In some parts of Turkey, mainly in the eastern, Kurdish-majority regions, a kind of fictive kinship relationship called kirvelik exists connected with the Islamic ritual of circumcision.
-The man who holds a male child who is being circumcised becomes the kirve of the child; at the same time, the kirve and the boy's parents become kirves in relation to each other.
-Kirvelik comes with particular duties, responsibilities and traditions.
+In Kurdistan, a kind of fictive kinship relationship called kirîvatî exists connected with the Islamic ritual of circumcision.
+The man who holds a male child who is being circumcised becomes the kirîv of the child; at the same time, the kirîv and the boy's parents become kirîvs in relation to each other.
+Kirvelik / kirîvahî comes with particular duties, responsibilities and traditions.
 It has been compared to compadrazgo in Latin America and kumstvo in the Balkans.